GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 1. Copy the `source_id` for later use.
 The `source_id` is in this format, as shown in the screenshot
     above: `organizations/[ORGANIZATION_ID]/sources/[SOURCE_ID]`

-1. Navigate to the Organization IAM page and ensure the service account was granted the **Security Center Findings Editor** role, if not then grant it.
+1. Navigate to the Organization IAM page and ensure that the service account has the **Security Center Findings Editor** role.

-    Note: If you did not re-use the Forseti Server service account and created a new service account for Cloud SCC, you need to grant `Security Center Findings Editor` role for both the Foresti Server service acconut and the newly created service account for Cloud SCC.
+    Note: If you did not re-use the Forseti Server service account and created a new service account for Cloud SCC, you need to grant **Security Center Findings Editor** role for both the Foresti Server service acconut and the newly created service account for Cloud SCC.

 #### Configuring the CSCC integration in Forseti

-Now we should now be able to edit the terraform files to enable CSCC integration
+Now you can edit the Terraform files to enable CSCC integration.

-1. Ensure you are in the `terraform-google-forseti/examples/install_simple` folder for the next steps
+1. Ensure that you are in the `terraform-google-forseti/examples/install_simple` folder for the next steps.

-1. Add to the bottom of the `terraform.tfvars` the following line:
+1. Add  the following line to the bottom of the `terraform.tfvars` file:

         cscc_violations_enabled = "true"
         cscc_source_id = "organizations/[ORGANIZATION_ID]/sources/[SOURCE]"

-    The `cscc_source_id` is the value of `source_id` you copied in the step above.
+    The `cscc_source_id` is the value of `source_id` that you copied in the previous section.

-1. Your file should look somewhat like the following:
+1. Your file should look like the following:

         project_id = "forseti-project-id"
         org_id     = "111111111111"